 A practice that respects the body, inspired by yoga therapy, traditional teachings, ancestral medicines and the cycles of Nature

-Passionate about yoga for many years, I am keen to pass on to you all the benefits of this discipline through different practices, to support you on your well-being path.
+Passionate about yoga for many years, I am keen to share with you all the benefits of this discipline through different practices, to support you on your well-being path.

 HATHA YOGA & HATHA FLOW

 Hatha Yoga is a traditional practice, during which postures are held for several breathing cycles.
 It is a practice whose rhythm can be relatively slow but it can also be demanding in maintaining postures.
-Hatha Yoga allows us to work the body in depth, to develop our anchoring and
+Hatha Yoga allows us to work the body in depth, to develop our sense of grounding and

 to get the specific benefit of each posture.
 Each movement, each posture is done with conscious, slow and deep breathing, with precise alignment of the body, which allows you to refocus on yourself, to reconnect with your body, with your breath.

-During a Hatha Yoga class, breathwork (pranayama) is combined with physical postures (asanas) to unblock certain blockages and circulate our vital energy, our prana, throughout our body.
+During a Hatha Yoga class, breathwork (pranayama) is combined with physical postures (asanas) to remove certain blockages and let our vital energy flow, our prana, throughout our body.
 Asanas and pranayamas are also combined with mudras (hand positions), mantras (chants) and meditation (dhyana).

 Hatha Flow is a more fluid, more dynamic practice than Hatha Yoga while respecting the principles of this traditional practice.
 During a session, static movements and postures follow one another, consciously, while always focusing on breathing and the precision of the asanas.